azuredevcollege/aidevcollege/day2/Formrecognizer/Formrecognizer.md

 1. Create Form Recognizer resource: westeurope, pricing tier free F0
 1. Get key and endpoint

-### Create Form Recognizer resource
+## Create Form Recognizer resource

 Before we can start using Form Recognizer, we first need to deploy the resource in Azure.
 We will do this using the Azure CLI.

-Copy the following command, add the missing information and paste it into your terminal (or Jupyter notebook).
+You will be reusing the same Jupyter notebook as in the previous challenges.
+Create a new file and name it formrecognizer.
+Then copy the following command, add the missing information and paste it into a cell of your Jupyter notebook.

 ```bash
 az cognitiveservices account create --name 'formrecognizer'-$prefix --resou